-As a small business owner, you know that you should have a website.
-But how many small businesses take that next step and use a website to promote their business?
+As a small business owner, you are aware that you should have a website.
+But how many small businesses take that next step and use a website which promotes their business?
 Not as many as you think.

 Building a website can be a daunting process, but the key to a successful web design project is working with the right people.

-Unfortunately in the web development industry there is a trend for small local web design companies to be here one day and gone the next.
-It is important that the company you choose has been around for a while and is well established.
-Only to often do we hear from prospective customers that they can't find the person that developed their website.
-The web developer has either vanished or closed up shop.
+Unfortunately, in the web development industry there is a trend for small local web design companies to be fairly temperamental; they may be there one day and gone the next.
+It is important that the company of your choice has been around for a while and is well established.
+Far too often do we hear from prospective customers that they cannot relocate the original developer of their website.
+The web developer has either vanished or closed-up shop.

-Although the development of a website doesn't necessarily require face to face contact with the business owner, for a Brisbane based business, using a Brisbane web design company has many advantages.
-We find the initial consultation is critical to really finding out the needs and wants of the client and their website requirements.
-Email doesn't express the passion the client has for their business and their clients.
-And for you, the business owner, this initial consultation will give you a good indication of the people you will be working with to build your website.
+Although the development of a website does not necessarily require face-to-face contact with the business owner, using a Brisbane web design company for a Brisbane based business has many advantages.
+Our past experiences indicate that our initial consultation with the client are critical to really figuring out website necessities and what the client really desires.
+Emails do not express the passion the client has for their business and their clients.
+And for you, the business owner, this initial consultation gives a good indication of whether you can trust the people you will be working with to build your website.

-Outsourcing is common practice now, and it allows any body to offer any service.
-We often see designers and marketing companies offer websites with no knowledge of the technical requirements for a well coded website.
+Outsourcing is common practice now, and it allows anybody to offer any service.
+We often see designers and marketing companies offering website services with no knowledge of the technical requirements for a well-coded website.
 Ask the question.
-Who is doing the build and if it will be compliant to both Google and industry standards?
+Who is primarily building the website, and will it be compliant to both Google and industry standards?

-When engaging a web design company you need to be sure that you are aware of any additional ongoing costs.
+When engaging a web design company, you need to be certain of any additional ongoing costs.
 For example: domain registration, website hosting, SSL certificates, security updates, ongoing maintenance and support.
 These ongoing costs are part of having a website, but vary greatly depending on the website platform you choose.
 Some services have a lower upfront fee and higher ongoing costs, while others have a higher upfront fee and a lower ongoing costs.

-It is imperative that you have access to the logins for your website, hosting environment and domain registration.
+It is imperative that you have access to the logins of your website, hosting environment and domain registration.
 You also need to have access to make changes to your website.
-We have heard many horror stories of Brisbane businesses locked out of their website, with no access to their domain and hosting environments, literally being held to ransom by the person that originally registered their domain or built their website.
+There are many horror stories we hear of Brisbane businesses locked out of their website, with no access to their domain and hosting environments.
+These businesses are literally having their website held ransom by the person that originally registered their domain or built their website.